cpjobling/eg-247-textbook/_build/labs/lab02/index.md

 Use file save as to download the script [laplace_lab.m](laplace_lab.m).
 Open the script as a Live Script and use the Matlab ``laplace`` and ``ezplot`` functions as appropriate to complete the examples given in the comments in the script.

-Save and attach the resulting modified script ``laplace_lab`` as a Live Script file to the Teams assignement page for **Lab 2: Laplace and Inverse Laplace Transforms** of your OneNote portfolio.
+Save and attach the resulting modified script ``laplace_lab`` as a Live Script file to the Teams assignment page for **Lab 2: Laplace and Inverse Laplace Transforms** of your OneNote portfolio.

 3 Marks